-For the 2012 Lexington Beaux Arts Ball, we paired up UK Architecture students with some of the fashion designers from the Lexington Fashion Collaborative to create the pieces for the show.
-The hope was that the garments would be designed using unconventional materials such as chipboard, Tyvek, and cotton muslin and created using architecture fabrication processes like 3D modeling in Rhino/Grasshopper and use of the laser cutter.
+For the 2012 Lexington Beaux Arts Ball, I organized a collaborative fashion show, pairing up architecture students and local fashion designers from the Lexington Fashion Collaborative to create pieces for the show.
+The garments were designed using unconventional materials such as chipboard, Tyvek, and cotton muslin and created using architecture fabrication processes like 3D modeling in Rhino/Grasshopper and use of the laser cutter.

 Status: School Project